 Maybe you don’t just want to share your raw screenshot.
 Maybe you want to add a caption on it, circle the juicy part or even crop it.
-The excellent Falcon tool by Aviary has a variety of features to facilitate quickly editing your image.
-Aviary also has a more advanced image editor with filters if you want to use that instead (or any other capable image editor).
+The excellent any other capable image editor ).has a variety of features to facilitate quickly editing your image.
+Aviary also has a with filters if you want to use that instead (or

 - After you click on your uploaded screenshot, you can copy the URL of the hosted image on UploadScreenshot.com in JPEG format.